Dallas411/XFPrismHello/README.md

-## Some simple examples how PRIM can help implement pattern MVVM in Xamarin.Forms
+## Some simple examples how PRISM can help implement pattern MVVM in Xamarin.Forms